marsbard/docker-alfresco/README.md

 `cd docker-alfresco`

-* First you need to build the dependend-upon 'marsbard/tomcat' image
+* First you need to build the depended-upon 'marsbard/tomcat' image

 `tomcat/build.sh`